Govt plans hefty fines for offshore mining protests

 The Labour Party says the proposed fines are a massive over-reaction and the Government is kow-towing to foreign multi-national companies.

 But Mr Bridges says companies who have gone through a legitimate permit process deserve to carry out their work free of criminal interference.

-Next story in National: Recovery of bodies likely to be complex operation
+Next story in New Zealand: Recovery of bodies likely to be complex operation

 Copyright © 2013, Radio New Zealand